 This document provides the information NILC has as of its publication date.
 Updated information will be available from our website, www.nilc.org, as it becomes available.

-Executive Order: Enhancing Public Safety in the Interior of the United States (The White House, Jan.
+Executive Order: Enhancing Public Safety in the Interior of the United States (White House, Jan.
 25, 2017), www.whitehouse.gov/the-press-office/2017/01/25/presidential-executive-order-enhancing-public-safety-interior-united.

-“Q18: What threshold of abuse of a public benefit program will render someone removable?,” Q&A: DHS Implementation of the Executive Order on Enhancing Public Safety in the Interior of the United States (U.S. Dept. of Homeland Security, Feb.
+Answer to question 18, “What threshold of abuse of a public benefit program will render someone removable?,” in Q&A: DHS Implementation of the Executive Order on Enhancing Public Safety in the Interior of the United States (U.S. Dept. of Homeland Security, Feb.
 21, 2017), www.dhs.gov/news/2017/02/21/qa-dhs-implementation-executive-order-enhancing-public-safety-interior-united-states (emphasis added).

 For more information, see “Unpacking the References to Public Benefits and the Privacy Act in Trump’s Executive Order on Interior Enforcement,” The Torch, Mar.
 2, 2017, www.nilc.org/news/the-torch/3-2-17.